ruthlennonatu/marvel22/README.md

     No invisble work.
     Ask questions to make sure you understand the task given to you.
     Try have some fun, team work makes the dream work.
+    Use Agile methodoligies in the project at all times.

 # Meetings
 Stand-ups will occur on Every Thursday/12:30-1:30 during class and Thursday/12:30-1:30 using Automated bot.